DEFCON402/DEFCON402.github.io/pages/primary-nav-pages/faq/index.md

 Q: How often do you meet?

 A: We meet every month on the 2nd Tuesday for technical talk and group hangout.
+Also see our official <a class="page-link" href="https://www.defcon.org/">Calendar</a>.

 ### Joining defcon402